 Tempests aren’t the only things that can shatter regular glass windows and sliding doors—burglars can also break them with relative ease.
 Often, it’s difficult to get past a locked doorway, so criminals may tend to target windows and sliding doors when they want to gain entry into your home.
 If you want to shield your belongings from thieves and maintain the personal safety of yourself and your family, impact-resistant glass is a far better option than traditional glass.
 A person armed with a hard weapon, such as a hammer or bat, won’t be able to strike through impact-resistant glass because the laminate layer and backing layer of glass won’t fall apart.
 Before the burglar can do much more, you’ll be able to respond to the sound of their attempt.

 Some differences between traditional and impact-resistant glass relate to more incorporeal, yet still highly important factors for you as a homeowner.
 For one, the Florida Building Code, or FBC, mandates that all homes that sit at a distance of one mile or less from the shore must have hurricane-proof windows.
 It also makes strong recommendations for homeowners whose properties are farther from the water to obtain impact-resistant windows because of the frequency of unforgiving weather across the state.
 Should you follow this and install impact-resistant glass for your windows and sliding doors, you could potentially see lowered premiums in your insurance policy.
 Moreover, an advantage that applies to all homeowners is the fact that having impact-resistant glass will increase property value.
 Regular glass will not meet FBC regulations nor give you any of these benefits.

-So, don’t wait any longer and call Florida Window & Door Solutions now to get impact-resistant windows in Orlando.
+So, after learning about the differences between traditional and impact-resistant glass, don’t wait any longer and call Florida Window & Door Solutions now to get impact-resistant windows in Orlando.
 We also offer impact doors made of the same glass.